My-Random-Thoughts/Server-QA-Checks/README.md

      QA.ps1 [-ComputerName] (Get-Content -Path c:\path\list.txt)
 5. Wait for the script to comlplete
 6. View the report(s) in the C:\QA\Results folder

+─────────────────────────────────────────────────────────────────────────────

+# Editing for your environment
+These checks were written for my specific environment, and therefore will most likely not match your requirements.

+In order to get the checks tailored for you, you'll need to edit each check and change the values near the top of each one.
+Once done, run COMPILE.PS1 to build the QA script.